 However, they are on the high end for production costs.
 Roland DGA RT-640 and Epson Surecolor F9470H operating expenses are much better than the HP S500.

 The HP Stitch S500 has good print speed and is easy to use.
-The nesting feature will save sublimation paper and time.
+The nesting feature saves sublimation paper and time.
 It orientates your print to use the least amount of paper.

 While the HP S500 has 1440 dpi, most textiles only need 720 dpi.
 The extra print nozzles don’t translate to better photo quality.
 But they are handy when a nozzle clogs.
 It takes more than a dozen or so to clog before it’s noticeable.